arve0/npm-download-size-cli/README.md

 $ download-size chalk
 30.49 KiB
 $ download-size express
+1.08 MiB
 ```

-The reported download size includes size of package pluss size of dependecies.
-Size reported is the size of packages gzipped tarball, so space on disk will be higher.
+The reported size includes dependecies. `download-size` gets size from the gzipped tarballs (e.g. http://registry.npmjs.org/lodash/-/lodash-4.17.4.tgz), so space on disk will be higher.

 Requests to registry.npmjs.com is gzipped and cached to save bandwidth.